Our Research Areas

 Key themes:

-How user intent can be expressed through structured prompts that generate components rather than textual output.
+How structured prompts and context generate interface components rather than static feeds or textual outputs.Component-level reasoning

 4. Ethical Data Economy